QData/deep2Read/zPotential2Read.md

 ---
 layout: page
 title: Potential Readings
-desc: "Potential Readings of Deep Learning We Read from 2017-Fall"
+desc: "Potential Readings of Deep Learning We Read from Fall-2017 to Spring-2019"
 order: 55
 ---